 Not so many years ago, a majority of the beef in the United States was produced and finished by using grass exclusively.
-In fact, it wasn’t until the 1950s that large feed lots and grain-fed techniques became widely popular.
-The grain-fed movement spread very quickly and by the 1980s, large feed lots were responsible for producing nearly 100% of this country’s beef.
+In fact, it wasn’t until the 1950s that large feed lots and grain-fed techniques became widely popular, and by the 1980's, large feed lots were responsible for producing nearly 100% of this country’s beef.

-Saturated Fat: Low levels (similar to the levels found in lean chicken breasts)
+Grass-Fed & Finished Beef has LOWER levels of Saturated Fat (similar to the levels found in lean chicken breasts).

-Good Fat: High in omega-3s (also commonly found in certain fish, such as salmon and tuna)
+Grass-Fed & Finished Beef is high in GOOD Fat, known as Omega-3s (also commonly found in certain fish, such as salmon and tuna).

-CLA: High doses of conjugated linoleic acid, thought by many to fight cancer
+Grass-Fed & Finished Beef has high doses of conjugated linoleic acid (CLA) , thought by many to fight cancer.

 Saturated Fat: Levels are often 3-4 times higher than those found in grass-fed beef